-The above logic of acquaintance with the CEO also suggests that the compensation of an owner CEO relies less on benchmarking.
-Thus, based on the ability of boards to observe CEO personality and preferences, we advance:
+The acquaintance with the CEO thesis also suggests that the compensation of owner CEOs (CEOs with a relatively large equity holdings in their firms) relies less on benchmarking.
+Owner CEOs are firm controllers or veteran CEOs that accumulated shares over their service).
+Thus, the board probably knows them relatively well.
+Based on the ability of boards of directors to observe CEO's personality and preferences, we advance:

-Hypothesis 2: Benchmarking intensity is stronger for CEOs in their first years in office, and weaker for owner CEOs.
+Hypothesis 1: Benchmarking intensity is stronger for CEOs in their first years in office, and weaker for owner CEOs.

-2.2.3.
+2.2.2.
 Directors' Cautiousness and Reputation Concerns

 It is plausible that outside directors and directors who are in their first years of service in the firm recognize and understand the firm less than insider and veteran directors.
-Thus, such directors are rationally and naturally more cautious about complex issues such as CEO pay.
+Thus, such directors are rationally and naturally more cautious about complex issues such as the CEO pay.
 They may rely on veteran and insider directors' experience on such issues.
-However, a safer strategy for them is to hire external help in the form of a compensation consultant and adopt the consultant's advice.
+However, a safer strategy for them is to retain external help in the form of a compensation consultant and adopt the consultant's advice.
 Another type of directors, busy directors, may lack the time to study the pay issues thoroughly, thus preferring consultants' help.
-Given that consultants typically build peer groups and employ benchmarking while advising on CEO pay, benchmarking becomes a salient ingredient of CEO pay, and especially so when cautious directors strongly adhere to the consultants' advice.
+Given that consultants typically build peer groups and employ benchmarking while advising on CEO pay, benchmarking becomes especially salient when cautious directors strongly adhere to the consultants' advice.

-In addition, studies have shown that directors are often markedly concerned with their reputation (Jiang et al., 2016) as reputation governs their careers (Fama & Jensen, 1983; Yermack, 2004; Chen et al., 2022).
+In addition, studies have shown that directors are often markedly concerned with their reputation (Jiang et al., 2016), as reputation governs their careers (Fama & Jensen, 1983; Yermack, 2004; and Chen et al., 2022).
 These concerns may lead directors to hedge potential risks of legal and social liabilities.
-To the extent that directors are worried that executive compensation may ignite a negative response in the media or social networks, they may tend to align CEO's pay with the standard pay level at comparable firms.
-Such a cautious hedging attitude may be more prevalent among less veteran directors, outside directors, and busy directors, whose good reputation is a key for their directorship careers.
-Hence:
+To the extent that directors are worried that executive compensation may ignite a negative response in the media or social networks, they may lean heavily towards aligning CEO's pay with the standard pay level at comparable firms.
+Such a cautious hedging attitude may be more prevalent among less veteran directors, outside directors, and busy directors, whose good reputation is a key for their directorship careers.2 Hence: